GraduateLife/my-mini-vue/README.md

 To make sure original functions are not affected during refactoring, I developed the project in TDD style (by unit tests in Jest).

-It is worth mentioning that, the project is just aims to understand how VUE3 works and practice TDD workflow, hence in most of cases, I will only make sure the main process (happy path) are passed, instead of checking edge cases.
+It is worth mentioning that, the project is just aims to understand how VUE3 works and practice TDD workflow, hence in most of cases, I will only make sure the main process tests (happy path) are passed, instead of checking other edge cases.

 ##  Description